jimartinezabadias/interfaces-practica/README.md

 Repo Link: https://github.com/jimartinezabadias/Grupo10-Interfaces

-Desciption: Prototype mobile and desktop interfaces applying UX / UI fundamentals.
+Description: This website interface was prototyped applying UI/UX concepts and design patterns.
+It has a mobile and desktop design.
 Made using Figma, HTML, CSS and JavaScript.